Table of Contents

 AWS WorkSpaces

-- Amazon WorkSpaces is a fully managed, secure desktop computing service that runs on the AWS cloud.
+- Amazon WorkSpaces is a fully managed, secure cloud-based virtual desktop infrastructure (VDI) service running on AWS.

 - WorkSpaces eliminates the need to procure and deploy hardware or install complex software and the complexity of managing inventory, OS versions and patches, and VDI, which helps simplify the desktop delivery strategy.